4commerce-technologies-AG/midi-smtp-server/mkdocs/index.md

 As a library it is mainly designed to be integrated into your projects as serving a SMTP-Server service.
 The lib will do nothing with your mail and you have to create your own event functions to handle and operate on incoming mails.

 There is an endless field of application for SMTP-Services.
-You like to create your own SMTP-Server to receive messages and forward them plain or processed to services like Slack, Trello, Redmine, etc.
+You want to create your own SMTP-Server as a mail gateway to clean up routed emails from SPAM and VIRUS content.
+A SMTP Service can receive messages and forward them to services like Slack, Trello, Redmine, Twitter, Facebook, Instagram etc. Incoming mails may be processed plain or handled by proper functions.
+And much more.

 See ["Basic Usage"](basic_usage.md) to get yourself familiar with MidiSmtpServer's